WHAT IS THE FOUNDATION?

 HOW CAN I GET INVOLVED?

-Come to the House Parties on November 15, 2013 and donate money!
+Come to the House Parties Parties and get your employer to match your donation!
 Sell raffle tickets with your kids!
 Donate items to the Auction!
 Make monthly contributions to the Alameda Foundation on auto-withdrawal from a bank account or on a credit card!
 Feel good knowing that 100% of money donated to Alameda Foundation is tax deductible and thanks to generous donations from New Seasons Market, 100% of the money goes to FTE, or teaching positions, none of it is used for administration.

 WHO IS ON THE ALAMEDA FOUNDATION?